 One thing to know about whether the guitar is the best for you or not is to play it.
 If you are in your local store, you can play a few models and compare them.
 The sales personnel won’t stop you, for as long as you’ll handle them with care.

 You should check the height of the string, the smoothness of the neck, and how it sounds when you play it.
 While these things can be corrected through a professional setup, sometimes, it’ll cost additional money.
-Play them all (not literally all) and shortlist your favorite, advised Making Music.
+Play them all (not literally all) and shortlist your favorite.

-Since you are considering an acoustic-electric guitar under $1000, this means you also need to check the electronics.
-You need to do more than just checking the finish, the neck, and the string action.
+Since you are considering an acoustic-electric guitar for under $1000, this means you also need to check the electronics.
+You need to do more than just check the finish, the neck, and the string action.
 You need to play the guitar plugged and unplugged, then check the pickups onboard.

 For acoustic-electric guitars, you can either have passive or active pickups.
 But, usually, they come in different kinds like transducers, piezo, soundhole pickups, and in-body microphones.
-But, all these fall under either passive or active pickups, explained Gearank.
+But, all these falls under either passive or active pickups.

 Choose Only the Ultimate Best